 ● How do I record the screen on my Windows 7?

 ● Is there a built-in screen capture app on Windows 7 just like the Game Bar on Windows 10?

 ● What’s the best screen recorder for Windows 7?

-● How do I select the one suiting me most?
+● How do I select the one that suits me most?

-If you have one or more questions of those listed above, please go ahead to find the best ever answers we can give in this post.
+If you have any one or more questions listed above, please go ahead to find the best ever answers we can give in this post.

 To begin with, we have to tell you that Windows 7 doesn’t have any hidden screen recorder like Game bar/DVR that Windows 10 has.
-Therefore, you have to dig around for third-party screen recording software for Windows 7.
+Therefore, you have to dig around for third-party screen recording software for your video capture.
 Here we’ve rounded 3 best ones up in view of compatibility, features, and complexity, all of which are given easy-peasy guides.
 Hopefully, you can find the one you fancy by walking through their reviews and simple user guides.

 Pros: Five recording modes (incl. gameplay/audio recording), shoot and save recorded video automatically, multi-monitor capture, task scheduler, VFR/CFR, annotations

-Cons: record @60fps at most, editor needs to be enhanced, not support hardware acceleration at present
+Cons: record video @60fps, editor needs to be enhanced, not support hardware acceleration at present

 Do you want to start your vlog channel with some screencasting videos?
 Or you just require some recorder to help capture online movies for local storage.
 RecMaster as the video as well as audio recorder for Windows 7, can meet all of your capture needs by offering five core recording modes –“Game Mode”, “Full Screen”, “Custom Area”, “Webcam” and “Audio Only”.
 And the last two features are what many other similar screen recorders for Windows 7 32-bit and 64-bit lack.
 Now let’s take a look at how RecMaster records screen on Windows 7.